Facts of Brown v. Board of Education:

 The Brown decision was truly significant because it overturned the separate but equal doctrine established by the Plessy decision.
 While previously the thirteenth amendment to the Constitution was interpreted so that equality before the law could be met through segregated facilities, with Brown this was no longer true.
 The fourteenth amendment guarantees equal protection under the law, and the Court ruled that separate facilities based on race were ipso facto unequal.

-One piece of evidence that greatly influenced the Supreme Court decision was research performed by two educational psychologists: Kenneth and Mamie Clark.
+One piece of evidence that greatly influenced the Supreme Court decision was research that was performed by two educational psychologists: Kenneth and Mamie Clark.
 They presented children as young as three with white and brown dolls.
 They found that overall the children rejected the brown dolls when asked to pick which they liked the best, wanted to play with, and thought were a nice color.
 This underlined the inherent inequality of a separate educational system based on race.